ChengWeiGu/stacked-denoising-autoencoder/README.md

 2. command: python train_SDAE_PHM.py -v -w .\dir_name\Model_Weight_Name.ph
-    => One can evaluate the mode by the cmd, where weights of model should exist.
+    => One can evaluate the model by the cmd, where weights of model should exist.

 ## DataSet Description: